-If your garden is beginning to overflow with tomatoes, here is a healthy recipe just in time for the late summer.
+Starting the recipe with wild caught salmon from Whole Foods is a show stopper.
 I pulled this recipe from Ina Garten’s Barefoot Contessa Foolproof cookbook.
-It includes salmon, onion and garlic, tomatoes, basil and balsamic vinegar.
+It includes the fore-mentioned salmon, onion and garlic, tomatoes, basil and balsamic vinegar.

 A super easy recipe, it can be found at the bottom of the blog.
-Foolproof, this particular Barefoot Contessa cookbook, features amazing recipes that you don’t have to actually be Ina Garten to make!
+Foolproof, this particular Barefoot Contessa cookbook, features amazing recipes.
+But even better, you don’t have to be Ina Garten to make them!
 There are many recipes in the cookbook that are also healthy.
-This recipe is so good for you.
 The tomatoes and salmon feature plenty of good-for-you antioxidants.

 Start with a heated pan, adding some onion and then garlic swirled around in olive oil.